 “We want to make Wisconsin the best place to live and work in the country,” said Governor Walker.
 “Promoting the overall well-being of Wisconsinites is integral to helping people live prosperous and successful lives.”

 The First Lady is looking forward to another Wellness Weekend!
-This year, Wellness Weekend will be held at the Abbey Resort in Lake Geneva from January 11-13, 2019.
+Our next Wellness Weekend will be held at the Abbey Resort in Lake Geneva from January 11-13, 2019.
 The weekend will give women the opportunity to participate in many activities related to health, fitness, and well-being.
+Stay tuned for more details!
 We hope you can join us!